Alexander Stewart (singer)

-Alexander Stewart (born 1999) is a Canadian singer, songwriter and YouTuber.
-He is mostly known for his singles "I Wish You Cheated" and "His Problem Instead", both of which charted on the Billboard Canadian Hot 100.
+Alexander Stewart (born August 27, 1999, in Toronto, Ontario) is a Canadian pop singer, songwriter, and social media creator known for his emotionally raw songwriting and massive online following.
+He rose to prominence with his singles "I Wish You Cheated" and "His Problem Instead," both of which charted on the Billboard Canadian Hot 100.

+Stewart began his career as a teenager, uploading his first cover to YouTube in May 2013.
+His cover of Camila Cabello's "Havana" in 2017 became a breakout moment, propelling him toward original music and a growing fanbase.
+Born in Toronto and now based in Los Angeles, he has described his catalog as a "sonic diary" — a public record of his life and emotions dating back to age 16.

+Stewart was the second-most popular artist on TikTok in Canada in 2023, and his platform presence has been a major driver of his success.
+His TikTok campaign for "I Wish You Cheated" amassed over 43 million views and led to a performance on The Tonight Show Starring Jimmy Fallon.
+Across platforms, he has accumulated over half a billion streams globally, with hundreds of millions of YouTube views.

 His Juno-nominated debut studio album Bleeding Heart was released in May 2024.
+In November 2024, he reached number one on Billboards Dance/Mix Show Airplay chart with "Wrong Way," a collaboration with LA-based producers Two Friends.
+His sophomore album, What If?, followed in October 2025, featuring singles including "Friends Don't" with Lauren Spencer Smith, and was supported by a 34-date world tour.
+Stewart also performed "The Way a Heart Breaks" on The Kelly Clarkson Show in October 2025 in support of the album.
+In 2025, Stewart signed with Virgin Music.

 Early life

 Stewart was born August 27, 1999, in Toronto.
 He is the second and youngest child of Joanna and Alec Stewart.
 His sister's name is Elizabeth Stewart.

 Career

 2013–2018: Early days on YouTube

 Stewart uploaded his first cover song to the YouTube channel Alec Stewart on May 24, 2013, performing "When I Was Your Man" by Bruno Mars.
-Over several years, he continued uploading cover songs to his channel, gaining popularity from his cover of Camila Cabello's "Havana", which he uploaded on October 22, 2017.
+His first official cover on his personal YouTube channel was New York State of Mind by Billy Joel.
+Over several years, he continued uploading cover songs to his YouTube channel, gaining popularity from his cover of Camila Cabello's "Havana", which he uploaded on October 22, 2017.
 Following the song's popularity, he began writing and uploading his own songs.